Steve-Drewery/final-assessment/README.md

 ## FEATURES/FUNCTIONALITY
 - User Management
-    > The ability to create a user account, as well as sign in, and sign out will be implemented using functionality made available by the Ruby Gem Devise.
+    > The ability to create a user account, as well as sign in, and sign out will be implemented by updating/reading our User model and generating JSON Web Tokens using the JWT gem.
 - Authorisation
-    > Devise also allows us to segment functionality based on user authentication (e.g only members can access portal, create workouts, etc)
+    > JWT also allows us to implement authorisation in the application, by only allowing those users that have been authenticated with JWT to access protected routes.
 - Workouts
     >Add workout records to your account (including type, duration, distance, date, etc)